derrekbertrand/deuce/README.md

 - Code cleanup: improve readability; catch more errors
 - Table level config: allow config settings to be overridden on a table level.
   This will allow admins to further optimize their backups.
+- Finish Load command
+- Have the file wrapper load directory and linesize if needed; no need to pass it around in the command when we don't even use it
+- Consider removing file specific code from command.
+The library will be much more flexible if we let the file wrapper take care of formatting.
+Who knows, in the future this may not even be file backed, but a method of DB sync/ Amazon S3 backed / or import from more obscure formats.
+- Unit tests?